 Del Paso Heights Brain Injury Lawyer

-While there are many different reasons why someone may have to visit a medical provider, few injuries are more serious than traumatic brain injuries.
+While there are many different reasons why someone may have to visit a medical provider, few injuries are more serious than traumatic brain injuries (TBI).
 These have the potential to leave people permanently disabled, impacting not only the patient but also their loved ones.
-It is a good idea for everyone to have a basic understanding of how neurological damage can happen and its consequences.How Does a Traumatic Brain Injury Happen?

-One of the first questions that many people ask when they have suffered a traumatic brain injury is how the injury occurred.
+One of the first questions that many people ask when they have suffered a traumatic brain injury is how they occurred.
 Unfortunately, there are many different ways that a patient could develop an injury such as this.
 Some of the common mechanisms are:

 - Sports: It's no secret that football has spent a significant amount of time in the spotlight due to the risk of head injuries; however, this is far from the only sport that could lead to brain damage.
 A patient could suffer a concussion playing basketball, football, or any sport where a fall or a collision with another player is possible.
-That is why it is particularly important for an athlete to make sure that they wear the proper protective gear every time they take the field or court.
+That is why an athlete needs to make sure that they wear the proper protective gear every time they take the field or court.

 - Physical Assault: Brain injuries can also be the result of a physical assault.
 This could be a blunt injury, such as from a baseball bat or a golf club, or from a penetrating wound, such as a gunshot or a stabbing.
 All of these mechanisms could leave someone permanently disabled.